What makes certain proposals stand out from the crowd in the review process?

 Back up your proposal with demonstrated performance: Include previous data and any preliminary results in your proposal.
 Cite relevant publications.
 Use the attachment feature sparingly, though!
 Include only directly relevant data and images.

-- Ensure that your writing is clear, concise, and on topic—avoid clutter your proposal with information that is not directly relevant to your specific goal.
+- Ensure that your writing is clear, concise, and on topic—avoid cluttering your proposal with information that is not directly relevant to your specific goal.
 Ask at least one colleague to read your proposal and tell you if it's clear.

 - Write a competitive proposal: Invest the time to prepare a thorough proposal package.
 Do not assume that the reviewers will be familiar with your work.

-- Choose a good title for your proposal: A clear, to-the-point title is better than flashy and/or vague.
+- Choose a good title for your proposal: A clear, to-the-point title is better than something flashy and/or vague.

 - Answer all the questions on the form completely and thoroughly.

 - Identify all the experimenters who are playing a role in your work, both those that will be coming to the APS and those that won’t.
 If you are collaborating with an instrument scientist, include him or her on the team as well.

 - Be sure to include your abstract in the on-line proposal form.
 If you attach any supporting materials to support your proposal, make sure they are on topic and current.
 Use this attachment feature sparingly!

 - Request a reasonable number of shifts for your experiment—be sure the complexity of your work matches the time you are seeking.
 If your experiment requires a lot of advance set up and this preparation could be done during a shutdown day, spell this out in your proposal.

 - Carefully consider requests for project status.
 Project status is very sparingly granted to proposals and requires a very strong proposal package.
 More about project status be found in APS User News No. 56.

 Many thanks to Pete R. Jemian for sharing his presentation “How to Apply for and Get* Beam Time (* No guarantees, of course)” from his March 2010 Small-angle Scattering Short Course.